christianrosdahl/legilo/README.md

 ## Basic navigation

-Most of the keyboard commands below (except for e.g. basic navigation back and forth by the arrow keys) can also be found in the window menu of the main window.
+Most of the keyboard commands below can also be found in the window menu of the main window.
 The menu items also contain the corresponding keyboard shortcuts as a reference.
+The keyboard shortcuts can be changed (and additional shortcuts can be added) by modifying the file `keybindings.json`.
+Note that when specifying the shortcuts in `keybindings.json`, `"Ctrl"` corresponds to <kbd>⌘ Command</kbd> for macOS.

 - <kbd>→</kbd> / <kbd>Space</kbd>: Mark the next new or learning word.
 If the currently marked word is new, and hasn't been looked up, it is marked as known when going to the next word.
 If it has been looked up, it is saved as a learning word (to prevent this, you can explicitly mark it as known by pressing <kbd>↓</kbd>).
 - <kbd>↑</kbd> / <kbd>⏎ Enter</kbd>: